noctislucius20/CapstoneProject/README.md

-# NutriCARE Application
+# NutrieCare Application
-NutriCARE is a mobile application that allows users to track their nutritional intake and track their health.
+NutrieCare is a mobile application that allows users to track their nutritional intake and track their health.

-Using Flask framework to build Restful API for NutriCARE Application.
+Using Flask framework to build Restful API for NutrieCare Application.

 ## How to run the application
 #### Create a virtual environment: